hcorona-zz/recsys-101-workshop/README.md

 * Clone the repository
 * Install the required packages if you don't have them
 * Select and import the code into your favourite IDE (PyCharm is mine)
-* run the test example.
+* run the test example (using ipython or jupyter notebooks).
 If it works you are ready to go!

 ```
 > git clone https://github.com/hcorona/WWC-recsys
 > python python/setup.py requirements
-> python WWC/example.py
+> jupyter notebook WWC_recsys/example.ipynb
 ```

 ### During the session: (tentative plan)